“Life is made up of meetings and partings. That is the way of things.”

 As an attorney, you might have ongoing duties to:

 Act carefully to avoid overlooking any of your duties.
-For example, soon after announcing your departure, you might have to request that a court remove you as counsel of record for certain matters.
+For example, soon after announcing your departure, you might have to request that a court remove you as counsel of record for certain matters through a substitution of counsel motion or withdrawal motion (which typically requires court permission).
 You will probably also have to notify the bar of your change of employment, address, etc.

 Others you might need to notify include: